iai-group/sigir2017-query_types/README.md

 The repository is structured as follows:

-- `data/qrels/`: CSV ground truth file from post-processed crowdsourcing annotations;
+- `data/qrels/`: CSV file with the test collection built from a crowdsourcing annotations;
-- `data/ml/`: CSV machine learning dataset with all the extracted features;
+- `data/ml/`: CSV machine learning dataset with all the pre-computed features;
 - `lib/trec_eval/`: TREC evaluation file (see its Readme);
-- `output/`:  all the resulting CSV run files, containing target types ranked by baseline methods and our proposed approach.
+- `output/`:  all the final CSV run files, containing target types ranked by baseline methods and our proposed approach.

 ## Machine learning data